Supporting local ecosystems to engineer better lives

 As a national Academy, the Royal Academy of Engineering provides specialist support for engineering and technology startups and scale ups across the UK.

-Regional Enterprise Hubs provide the Academy with a unique network through which we can grow and build on existing programme and policy support, and importantly through which we can connect amazing engineering and technology talent across regions and into and beyond London.
+Regional Enterprise Hubs provide the Academy with a unique network through which we can grow and build on existing programme and policy support, and through which we can build and mobilise regional and national networks of innovators.
+We will also pilot novel approaches to place-based support, responding to each place’s specific context.

 By embedding ourselves in local innovation ecosystems, we are better equipped to understand and respond to regional needs, enabling us to deliver meaningful impact at a local, national, and global level.

-Liverpool marks the Academy’s fifth location outside of London, alongside Belfast, Swansea, Glasgow and Newcastle.
-Based in the heart of the city’s Knowledge Quarter, the Hub in Liverpool will seek to support bold, IP-rich innovations from all areas of engineering and technology, from across the wider North West region.
+Sheffield marks the Academy’s sixth location outside of London, alongside Belfast, Swansea, Glasgow, Newcastle and Liverpool.
+The Enterprise Hub in Sheffield will seek to support bold, IP-rich innovations from all areas of engineering and technology, from across the Yorkshire and Humber region.

 Royal Academy of Engineering Enterprise Hub network